 Organizations and Activities

-Art, music, and theatre and dance engage, enrich and vitalize society, and are central of the educational mission of the University.
-They present a variety of exhibitions and performances throughout the year, showcasing the work of students and faculty, and sometimes staff and outside guests.
-Details are available from the departments, or at: http://www.csueastbay.edu/arts.
+The departments of Art, Music, and Theatre & Dance provide opportunities for the enrichment, engagement, and vitalization of the campus community.
+These programs are central to the educational mission of the University and present a variety of exhibitions and performances throughout the year that showcase the work of students, faculty, staff, and outside guests.
+Details are available from the departments or at: http://www.csueastbay.edu/arts.

 See Cal State East Bay's University Calendar for current events.

 Cal State East Bay sponsors intercollegiate athletic programs for both men and women through the Department of Intercollegiate Athletics.
 The university is a member of the NCAA in Division II.
 Teams compete in the California Collegiate Athletic Association (CCAA).
 The sports offered include basketball, soccer, cross country, outdoor track and golf for men and women, plus baseball, softball, women's swimming, women's volleyball and women's water polo.

 The university encourages you to participate in some form of physical activity.
 In addition to the program of intercollegiate athletics, opportunities exist for you to participate in instructional, intramural, and recreational programs.
 The Department of Kinesiology offers for credit instructional programs in sports, games, and exercise.
 The Department of Recreation and Community Services offers instructional programs in outdoor activities.
 The Recreational Activities Program, sponsored by the Associated Students, provides competitive and recreational opportunities during fall, winter, spring, and summer quarters.